p-wong/arkanoid/README.md

 ## Motivation

 This is a student project, created for educational purposes.
-The main goal of this project was to build a single-page application using vanilla Javascript, with a functional backend.
+The main goal of this project was to build a single-page application using vanilla Javascript, with a functional backend and persisting database.

 ## Demo